codeman101/Summary/README.md

 Link: https://github.com/codeman101/Capstone

 Description: This is my Capstone project I that was completed at my University.
 The Idea for the project is based upon my interest in computer security.
 Essentially it's a trojan I created with the Qt framework.
 When the user starts the program it asks the user it can install two programs, CCleaner and Defragger.
 It then popus up with a window consisting of two buttons.
 One says "Run CCleaner" and the other says "Run Defraggler" When user clicks on either button it runs the repective program but also puts a C++ executable in Startup Porgrams folder.
 Upon reboot the executable calls itself and enters an infinite loop allocating memory infinitly.
-The Fix is to boot in safe mode and delete the program from the startup programs folder.
+The fix is to boot in safe mode and delete the program from the startup programs folder.

 # SiteChecker